-Prerequisite: RTT 239, RTT 241, RTT 243, or RTT 244 Corequisite: None Local Prerequisite: Enrollment in the Radiation Therapy program Local Corequisite: None
+Prerequisite: RTT 239, RTT 241, RTT 243, or RTT

 This course promotes clinical practice on a more independent level of performance.
 Emphasis is placed on the utilization of equipment, patient care techniques, and treatment considerations for more complicated radiation therapy procedures.
 Upon completion, students should be able to demonstrate successful completion of clinical objectives.